kxtsuishimfr/Your-Desire/README.md

 2. Asking for updates in the Discord server won't get you anywhere, so don't waste your time doing that.

-3. I'm still actively maintaining this script, but if you want new stuff don't nag me; it's open source, update it yourself.
+3. As of now, I stopped updating this script, if you need new stuff add it yourself

 ```
 -- ScriptBlox page: